 --region us-east-1

-When you start Claude Code, mcp-proxy-for-aws will launch as a stdio process and establish a SigV4-signed connection to the Gateway.
-The MCP Server tools will be automatically loaded.
+When you start Claude Code, mcp-proxy-for-aws starts as a stdio process, establishing a SigV4-signed connection to the Gateway.
+MCP Server tools are automatically loaded.

-When the connection to the MCP Server is established, it will display connected.
+When the connection to the MCP Server is established, you'll see connected.

-Looking at the tool list, we can see that the three tools on the Runtime are recognized.
+Checking the tool list shows that the three tools on Runtime are recognized.

-We successfully called MCP tools on Runtime through AgentCore Gateway directly from Claude Code.
-It was quite easy!
+We successfully called an MCP tool on Runtime from Claude Code via AgentCore Gateway.
+That was easy!

 Conclusion

-I've tested an IAM authentication configuration combining AgentCore Gateway's outbound IAM authentication support with MCP Proxy for AWS!
+I tried out an IAM authentication configuration combining AgentCore Gateway's Outbound IAM authentication support with MCP Proxy for AWS!

-I think this is a great setup for use cases that can be unified with IAM authentication, such as internal tools or usage within AWS accounts.
-This is a nice update, as I previously found it cumbersome to call an MCP Server deployed on Runtime through Gateway!
+I think this is a good approach for use cases where you want to unify with IAM authentication, such as for internal tools or within AWS accounts.
+It's a good update since I previously found it cumbersome to call an MCP Server deployed on Runtime via Gateway!

-I had been reluctant to deploy MCP Server on Runtime and link it to Gateway because I didn't want to use Cognito as an intermediary, but now I'd like to use this approach more actively.
+I used to avoid deploying MCP Servers on Runtime and linking them to Gateway because I didn't want to add Cognito in between, but now I'd like to actively use this approach.

-I hope this article was helpful.
+I hope this article has been helpful.
 Thank you for reading to the end!